$54.29 $58.00 Buy It Now

 Diffraction is a common optical phenomenon that affects the sharpness of images captured with digital cameras.
 Understanding how diffraction works and how to minimize its impact can help photographers achieve better image quality.
 Here are some expert tips for dealing with diffraction in digital photography:

-See also Best digital cameras under 30000
+See also Best inexpensive digital camera under $100

 1. Use the right aperture: Choose a smaller aperture (higher f-stop) to reduce the effects of diffraction.
 While a larger aperture lets in more light, it can also increase the likelihood of diffraction affecting image sharpness.